JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 * The status of the OCI DI Task run is `NOT_STARTED`.
-This demonstrates the fact that Task invocation is asynchronous; the function submits the request, the request is queued, and executed by OCI Data Integration sometimes later.
+This demonstrates the fact that Task invocation is asynchronous; the function submits the request, the request is queued, and executed by OCI Data Integration later.

 ## Task Run